davidarchanjo/spring-certified-developer-study-guide/README.md

 | OUT_OF_SERVICE | 503        | The component or subsystem has been taken out of service and should not be used |
 | UNKNOWN        | 200        | The component or subsystem is in an unknown state |

 The application's **overall status** is an aggregation of all health indicators statuses, i.e. from all built-in (db, diskSpace, ping, livenessState, readiness etc) and custom health indicators.
-If one of them is found in failure or unknown state, _the root status will be reported as DOWN_.
+If one of them is in failure or unknown state, _the root status will be reported as DOWN_.

 ### CUSTOM HEALTH INDICATORS
 To register a custom health indicator we have to create a @Component class that implements the [HealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/HealthIndicator.html) interface and overrides the `health()` method.